Pattycookie/aml-fraud-detection-project/README.md

 ---

+## 🚨 Sample AML Case Narratives
+### 🚨 Case 1: Structuring Activity

+**Subject:** Account C372013621

+**Summary of Activity:**
+The account exhibited transaction patterns consistent with structuring behavior.
+Multiple transactions were conducted within a narrow range between $9,000 and $10,000, which is just below the standard reporting threshold.

+**Key Indicators:**
+- Repeated transactions just below $10,000
+- Transaction pattern designed to avoid regulatory reporting thresholds
+- No corresponding increase in legitimate account activity

+**Risk Assessment:**
+This behavior suggests intentional structuring to evade detection and reporting requirements.

+**Risk Score:** Medium–High

+**Recommendation:**
+Escalate for further review.
+Monitor for continued structuring behavior and assess for potential aggregation across linked accounts.

+### 🔄 Case 2: Rapid Movement of Funds (Layering)

+**Subject:** Account C1231006815

+**Summary of Activity:**
+The account demonstrated rapid transaction activity within short time intervals, indicating potential layering behavior.
+Funds appear to be quickly moved through the account, making it difficult to trace the origin and destination of funds.

+**Key Indicators:**
+- Multiple transactions occurring within minimal time gaps
+- Rapid inflow and outflow of funds
+- Limited account balance retention

+**Risk Assessment:**
+This pattern is consistent with layering, a technique used in money laundering to obscure the audit trail of illicit funds.

+**Risk Score:** High

+**Recommendation:**
+Escalate for immediate investigation.
+Review linked accounts and transaction chains to identify potential laundering networks.

+### 💰 Case 3: High Transaction Volume

+**Subject:** Account C1000037689

+**Summary of Activity:**
+The account processed a significantly high volume of funds, with total transaction amounts exceeding expected thresholds for typical account behavior.

+**Key Indicators:**
+- Total transaction volume exceeding $50,000
+- Large individual transaction amounts
+- Elevated average transaction value

+**Risk Assessment:**
+High transaction volume without clear business justification may indicate potential misuse of the account for illicit financial activity.

+**Risk Score:** Medium

+**Recommendation:**
+Conduct enhanced due diligence to determine the source of funds and legitimacy of activity.
+Continue monitoring for additional risk indicators.

+---

 ## 🚀 Conclusion
 This project demonstrates how data analysis techniques can be applied to financial transaction data to support anti-money laundering efforts.
 It combines rule-based detection with exploratory data analysis to identify suspicious behavior patterns.